jjd9/pydcol/README.md

 # pydcol
 This is a repository for our ME 397 Numerical methods project.

-pydcol solves optimal control problems using direct collocation.
-The specific problem pydcol solves for a given system is to find an open-loop control trajectory connecting an initial system state to a final system state over a fixed time interval.
-The control trajectory provided by pydcol minimizes the control effort, which is the integral of the sum of all the control inputs squared.
+pydcol solves optimal control problems using direct collocation. pydcol was designed to find an open-loop control trajectory connecting an initial system state to a final system state over a fixed time interval with minimal control effort.
+Where the control effort is the integral of the sum of all the control inputs squared.

 <!-- $ \int_{t_{0}}^{t_{f}} u^2 \,dt $ --> <img style="transform: translateY(0.1em); background: white;" src="assets/u1sApyE8bZ.svg">

+However, pydcol also allows the user to provide a custom objective function and supports free terminal states (i.e. you do not have to fix the terminal state).

-This is accomplished by converting the continuous ode system into a finite dimensional nonlinear optimization problem (NLP) using an integration scheme.
+pydcol solves this problem by converting the continuous ode system into a finite dimensional nonlinear optimization problem (NLP) using an integration scheme.
 This process is called direct collocation or simultaneous discretization.

 ## Getting Started
 Please make sure you have Python 3 installed on your computer. pydcol was developed in Python 3.8, but earlier versions of Python 3 should work.